lnflash/flash-docs/src/routes/pages/en/guides/earn.md

 -   If you're a developer, you can accept eCash for your code.
 -   If you're a consultant, you can accept eCash for your advice.

-I think you get the idea. 😉
+...you get the idea. 😉

 ## Next steps